deanpham98/franka_motion_primitive/doc.md

 - is the insertino successful because of large insertion force or because the admittance law?

 - is the external force estimation scheme on franka accurate?

+# 4/8
+- test fixed sequence with square and triangle peg
+- parameter tuning?
+- find clearance by experiment (unknown error due to kinematic error)

+# 5/8
+- experiment 6/8
+    - run sequence for square and triangle peg
+    - estimate clearance for square and triangle peg-hole
+        - first test whether saver saves properly in estimate_clearance() function

+# 6/8
+- success for square but not for triangle
+- ~1mm clearance for triangle, 0.5mm for square